 How Important Is Diamond Clarity Compared with Colour and Cut?

 Diamond clarity is an important characteristic, but the cut quality has a bigger impact on the stone’s appearance.
 The closer the cut to ideal proportions, the better, as the ideal diamond cut is created to maximize a stone’s brilliance and sparkle.

 Diamond colour is another important characteristic.
-Although it is not that crucial as the cut quality of a stone, if the diamond is too tinted, it will look yellowish and less bright.
+Although it is not as crucial as the cut quality of a stone, if the diamond is too tinted, it will look yellowish and less bright.

 To choose a good diamond considering its clarity, colour and cut, make sure the stone you are looking at does not have visible inclusions.
 You can focus on stones with VS2 or SI1 clarity grades.
 Next, choose a colour grade in which diamonds look fairly white.
 In most cases, stones in G or H colour grades are not visibly tinted.
 If you are going to have your stone set in a yellow or rose gold setting, you can go as low as I, J or even K grades because the colour of the metal will blend with the tint of the stone and make it less visible.